BlairBowen/Knowball/project-description.md

 the obscurity engine is.
 So, does something similar already exist?
 The short answer is no, not really; the long answer follows.
 A knee-jerk reaction to the prospect of computing something subtle and vague like obscurity is “Well, AI could probably handle it!”
 Transparently, our first designs were AI-based.
 With enough prompting, LLMs could estimate an athlete’s obscurity, but without the consistency or conciseness Knowball is targeting.
-Still, they could help with the question at hand: “Does Knowball exist?”
+Still, they can help with the question at hand: “Does Knowball exist?”
 Here’s what
 ChatGPT had to say.

 > There are a few approaches and technologies that aim to quantify the "obscurity" or "popularity" of individuals, though none are